Can engineers work remotely? Certain engineers can, while others would find it impossible. The decision comes down to 2 questions.

 - A spouse

-Without structure and planning, working from home can become difficult.
+Without structure and planning, working from home is a challenge.
 Especially in engineering, where you need to focus for long periods of time.

 #7 Home office setup